ualberta-smr/SOCommentEditsMapping/README.md

 ## SQL scripts

-There are two sql scripts that are required by the program.
+The `sql/` folder contains the following two sql scripts which create the tables required by the program:

 * `EditHistory.sql`